astropy/halotools/docs/tutorials/empirical_models/factories/model_factory_composite_sequence_mechanisms.rst

 While creating a composite model from a set of component models, the factory classes `~SubhaloModelFactory` and `~HodModelFactory` collect every parameter that appears in each component model ``param_dict``, and create a new composite ``param_dict`` that is bound to the composite model instance.
 The way that composite model methods are written, in order to change the behavior of the composite model all you need to do is change the values of the parameters in the ``param_dict`` bound to the composite model and the changes propagate down to the component model defining the behavior.

-In most cases this propagation process is unambiguous and straightforwardly accomplished with the `_update_param_dict_decorator` python decorator in the factory.
+In most cases this propagation process is unambiguous and straightforwardly accomplished with :ref:`update_param_dict_decorator_mechanism`.
 However, if two or more component models have a parameter with the exact same name, then care is required.

 As an example, consider the composite model dictionary built by the `~halotools.empirical_models.composite_models.hod_models.leauthaud11_model_dictionary` function.
 In this composite model, there are two populations of galaxies, *centrals* and *satellites*, whose occupation statistics are governed by `~halotools.empirical_models.occupation_models.Leauthaud11Cens` and `~halotools.empirical_models.occupation_models.Leauthaud11Sats`, respectively.
 Both of these classes derive much of their behavior from the underlying stellar-to-halo-mass relation of Behroozi et al. (2010), and so all the parameters in the ``param_dict`` of `~halotools.empirical_models.smhm_models.Behroozi10SmHm` appear in both the ``param_dict`` of `~halotools.empirical_models.occupation_models.Leauthaud11Cens` and the ``param_dict`` of `~halotools.empirical_models.occupation_models.Leauthaud11Sats`.